DevGuyRash/rashino-prompts/prompts/text_refinement.md

-1. Pinpoint Key Information: Identify key sentences and essential keywords, preserving the central idea of the text.
+1. Extract Key Sentences and Keywords: Identify key sentences and essential keywords, preserving the central idea of the text.
 2. Establish the Goal: Understand the intended task or desired output that the improved text should achieve.
 3. Incorporate Directed Questions: Utilize direct, targeted questions to foster clarity and engagement.
 4. Craft Unambiguous Instructions: Provide clear, straightforward directives, eliminating potential misinterpretation.